-4. Place the unit so that the right panel is facing you.
+4e.
+Place the unit so that the right panel is facing you.

-5. Hold the module by its sides or by the handle (NOT by the connector) and pull it out.
+- 5. Hold the module by its sides or by the handles (NOT by the connectors) and pull it out. - Note: On the FTBx modules, the retaining screws can be used as handles to pull out the module safely.

-Pulling out a module by a connector could seriously damage both the module and connectorAlways pull out a module by its casing.
+Pulling out a module by its connectors could seriously damage both the module and connectors.
+Always pull out a module by its casing or the handles.